deadlyvipers/dojo_rules/introduction.md

 Hi all ninjas of the Dojo.
-My name is Duncan Dean.
-I'm bisexual.
 I'm a physicist.
-I write awesome code.
+I write awesome code for the interwebz.
 And I make mean hamburgers. ;)

+My favourite Code School path is Electives. ^^